 - low merit against any individual Financial Value Bid Merit Criterion may not be further assessed and may not be included on the Financial Value Shortlist.
 Accordingly, it is possible that a Financial Value Bid that ranks, or would have ranked, highly on the ranked list based on its overall weighted score for Stage B (see below) may not be included on the Financial Value Shortlist if it receives a low score on an individual Financial Value Bid Merit Criterion.
-In determining whether a Financial Value Bid is assessed as low merit against MC 6, consideration will also be given to NEM average prices. - high merit may be included on the Financial Value Shortlist in accordance with the process described below.
+In determining whether a Financial Value Bid is assessed as low merit against MC 6, consideration may be given to a Financial Value sensitivity of a Project based on average NEM price forecasts, rather than the price forecasts of the Project's own region, all else being equal. - high merit may be included on the Financial Value Shortlist in accordance with the process described below.